Surviving the NICU with Twins

-Go to any twin mom club, Facebook group, or baby board, and the most commonly asked question by expectant twin moms is: how far along were you when you delivered and how long was your NICU stay?
+Go to any twin mom club, Facebook group, or baby board, and the most commonly asked question by expectant twin moms is:

 Your chances of preterm labor and delivery increase with each additional baby you are growing, as well as your type of twin pregnancy (mono/mono, mono/di, di/di).